Ayushaj96/Node-app/README.md

 # NodeJS-Assignment

-This Assignment includes connection with mongoDb Alas, JWT Authentication.
+This Assignment includes connection with mongoDb Atlas, JWT Authentication.